EdisonTT/Bernoulli_Trial-Visualization/README.md

 This is an effort to understand about Bernoulli Trial.

 ## Introduction
-Before going, recall what [Bernoulli Trail](https://en.wikipedia.org/wiki/Bernoulli_trial) is.
+Before going , let’s recall what [Bernoulli Trail](https://en.wikipedia.org/wiki/Bernoulli_trial) is.
 The goal is to validate the concept with the help of [Python](https://www.python.org/about/).
 Here, with Python, a real-life situation is created to illustrate the Bernoulli Trial.
 The effort is to give a picture about the Bernoulli Trail, not to explain it mathematically!
 ## Scenario
 Consider a person tossing a coin.
 Ensure that the coin is [fair](https://en.wikipedia.org/wiki/Fair_coin).
-The probability of getting Head or Tail is `0.5`.
-For understanding, consider getting Head is a success.
+The probability of Heads or Tails is `0.5`.
+For better understanding, let us consider getting a Head as success.
 Now imagine, ten people are tossing the coin simultaneously.
 We are interested in the number of heads obtained.
 There are `11` possible [outcomes](https://en.wikipedia.org/wiki/Outcome_(probability)).
 There is a chance to get zero Head or there is a chance to get ten Heads and so many.
 But the probability of these outcomes is not the same.
-The mathematician [Jacob Bernoulli](https://en.wikipedia.org/wiki/Jacob_Bernoulli) introduce a method to find probability.
+The mathematician [Jacob Bernoulli](https://en.wikipedia.org/wiki/Jacob_Bernoulli) introduced a method to find probability.
 By using the definition of the Bernoulli Trail, the probability can be calculated.
-Most people are aware of it.
-So not diving into the deep.
+Most people are aware of it hence let’s not dive deep into it.

-## What we do here
+## What are we doing here?
 First, we will calculate the theoretical probability of each outcome.
-Then, will do the experiment too many times.
-Finally, compare the observed result with the theoretical result.
+Then, we will repeat the experiment many times.
+Finally, we’ll compare the observed result with the theoretical result.
 Here the experiment is tossing a coin by ten people simultaneously.
 And then the number of Head/Tail is counted.

 ## The program Explained
 The main methods used in this python program, `Bernoulli_Trial.py` are: